opensourcemaintenancefee/web/src/content/docs/consumers/faq.md

 Do not open issues.
 Do not ask questions.
 Do not download releases.
 Do not reference packages via a package manager.
 Do not use anything other than the source code released under the Open Source license.

-Also, if you choose to not may the Maintenance Fee, but find yourself returning to check on the status of issues or review answers to questions others ask, you are still _using_ the project and need to pay the Maintenance Fee.
+Also, if you choose to not pay the Maintenance Fee, but find yourself returning to check on the status of issues or review answers to questions others ask, you are still _using_ the project and need to pay the Maintenance Fee.

 ### Q: I paid the fee, why aren't the maintainers fixing my bugs and answering my questions now?